The Business Hippie way

 Your life — how life feels from the inside.
 Whether the way you live still fits who you are.
 Whether your work gives direction.
 Whether your energy is protected.
 Whether your life still reflects what matters to you.

-Your business — a business is not separate from life.
-It shapes rhythm, pressure, trust, and meaning.
-And the effect it has on people and society.
+Your work — an organisation/business is not separate from life.
+It shapes rhythm, pressure, trust, meaning, and the way people experience their days.
+It also leaves an imprint on society.

 Your city — cities are shaped by whether daily life actually works for the people living there.
 Whether housing feels within reach.
 Whether work creates stability.
 Whether people still feel connected to the place they live in.